AnshanaM/COMP2042_CW_hcyam4/README.md

 ## Next steps
 1. fix load save function [DONE]
-2. for refactoring, identify which methods are not used in the instance but is called in a class's method can make it a static method
-2. highscore
+2. highscore [DONE]
 3. fix the menu which does not show [DONE]
-4. DO PLAY HEART ANIMATION
+4. DO PLAY HEART ANIMATION [DONE]
 4. fix the load game, nothing shows up [DONE]
-3. css design alignment of all the buttons
+3. css design alignment of all the buttons [DONE]
 4. main game title in main menu [DONE]
-6. fix nullpointerexception error
+6. fix nullpointerexception error [!!!!!!!!!!!]
 7. fix concurrentexception error [DONE]
 8. 3 levels of brick breakability [DONE]
-9. fix the retry function it works for levels >1 and backtomenu also does not work for levels >1
+9. fix the retry function it works for levels >1 and backtomenu also does not work for levels >1[DONE]
-10. make paddle a separate class
-11. paddle wrap around screen penalty
+11. paddle wrap around screen penalty [DONE]
 12. when no games were saved previously, display label animation for it [DONE]
 13. clean collision detection!
 [DONE]
 14. menupage and score can be singleton class
 15. check design patterns and implement it
 16. sound effects?
 17. gold time progress bar?
-18. make menupage singleton
+18. make DISPLAYVIEW singleton
 18. delet unecessary files from github [DONE]
 19. tutorial page
-20. levels page? maybe keep track of levels unlocked?
-21. restart game and new game have similar implementations can simplify it [did somthn diff]
+21. restart game and new game have similar implementations can simplify it [DONE]
 22. make MVC!
-22. animation class, can remove the remove label function and use it in View class
-22. pause button
+22. pause and exit button [DONE]
-23. CHECK IF INITBALL INITBREAK AND INITBBOARD ARE IN ONINIT FUNCTION
 24. wrap all ui components in platform.runlater() for removing the nullpointer exception if this does not work its ok just mention in readme